metamath/metamath-book/README.md

 a version of the PDF formatted for narrow-width screens such as mobile phones.
-The program erases metamath.pdf, so you'll need to regenerate metamath.pdf afterwards if you want it.
+The program erases metamath.pdf, so you'll need to regenerate metamath.pdf afterwards if you want it also.

-That work is based on
+The program also manipulates some files, so you need to run these programs sequentially (one at a time) if you are running them in the same directory.

-an old version of this book that was generated specifically for narrow-width screens called the "Kindle version" by John D. Baker in 2011.
+The narrow version is based on an old version of this book that was generated specifically for narrow-width screens called the "Kindle version" by John D. Baker in 2011.
 The changes that implemented the Kindle version are in file kindle-changes.patch.
-We keep the .patch file around so that we can borrow some of its ideas in the future.
+We keep the .patch file around so that we might be able to borrow more of its ideas in the future.

 ## Contributions